 - Publish and distributing committee minutes and documents to keep committee members connected and informed

-4. Make events easier for volunteers to manage.
+4. Make events easier for volunteers to manage

-For example, NetForum AMS includes event and exhibit management tools to help you and your volunteers more easily manage event details.
-For example, you and your volunteers can:
+With NetForum AMS, you can leverage event and exhibit management tools to empower your volunteers and staff to more easily manage event details.

 - Easily track registration payments, cancellations, and refunds